nooskuyh/easy-pdf-table-of-contents/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-We can use LLM for parshing a table of contents and put in a pdf easily.
+Putting a table of contents in a pdf easily.

 <!-- GETTING STARTED -->
 ## Getting Started